bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Character/SI_CH3_Character_Names.md

 | 98 | Weather-eye |
 | 99 | Whisper |
 | 100 | Windward |
-^table-OclCharacterName-Moniker
+^table-Name-Moniker

 ## Oracle: Cursed Moniker
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Characters#^Name-Cursed-Moniker]]` | Guidance
 > Use these tables to reveal an epitaph for a dreadful, eldritch, ill-fated, or mechanical character.
 For example, a pirate captain who adopts a much-feared identity would have a _Dreadful Persona_.
 A wretched, outcast mariner would have an _Ill-Fated Nature_.
-Use the result alone, combine with a name, or pair results from two _Cursed Moniker_ categories. ^guidance-OclCursedMoniker
+Use the result alone, combine with a name, or pair results from two _Cursed Moniker_ categories. ^guidance-Cursed-Moniker

 | dice: 1d100 | Result |
 | :---: | --- |